vienvuong/portfolio/content/blog/few-shot-nerf.md

 ### Section 4: State of the Art

-We consider the three papers Instant-NGP, VQAD, and **TODO** "state-of-the-art" in their respective domain.
+We consider the three papers Instant-NGP, VQAD, and Mono-SDF, each of which is considered "state-of-the-art" in their respective domain.
 We will go on to combine and implement them in [Part II](#part-ii-fast-semantically-consistent-few-shot-view-synthesis) of this paper.
 Due to the size and complexity of neural field research, there are many orthogonal methods which we are not able to address, yet can (and should) be considered "state-of-the-art" in their own right.
 These specific papers are chosen because we believe in the following reasons:

 1. Their features are mutually compatible.
 2. Their combined features optimize generalizability and training/rendering performance for few-shot novel view synthesis.